 You can become indispensable and build a positive reputation by demonstrating some simple but effective behaviours.
 Be on time, follow through on your commitments, suggest ideas and innovations, collaborate with your peers to help achieve your manager’s priorities, ask for feedback, be enthusiastic, ask questions when you don’t know the answer and work hard.
 This will gain you their respect and enable you to have greater influence.

-5. Bring solutions to difficult problems
+5. Upwards Management is about bringing solutions to difficult problems

 One complaint we consistently hear from managers is that their team members just bring them problems and expect them to solve it for them.
 So if you have a problem you can’t fix develop a couple of options, communicate the pros and cons of each option and then say which one you would opt for.
 This demonstrates to your manager that you’re not dependent on them, and they can also start to share their know-how in the process of working through the options together.